 Somewhere close by, whisk the milk, cream, eggs, yolks and vanilla in a large bowl if you are doubling the batch.
 Clearly.
 Don’t do like my mister did and use the medium one.
 Mess.
 Plus, you kind of need all of your ingredients.
 Remove from heat.
 Now, oh yes NOW, you can combine the wet and the creamy and the wet with the voluptuous and shiny.
 (Sorry, can’t help myself).
 Ever so slowly, like a good lover should, till it’s all married and what-not.
 Strain it into a big bowl because you KNOW IT’S THE RIGHT THING TO DO.
 Never skimp, never skip out on a step.
 Right ladies?
 I favoured a ladle over the spatula for pressing down into the strainer.
 Rinse and dry your strainer through every couple of, ahm…pushes?
 Alright.
 Enough with the innuendos.

-They were sliced into over the weekend and presented a thick and high custard, well.
+They were sliced into over the weekend presenting a thick and high custard.
 You know what happened then.
-All the people fell at my feet and fondled my earlobes.
+All the people fell at my feet and fondled me lovingly.